-A Maxwell-Boltzman graph has a shallow gradient if the reaction rate is higher BUT in a graph of mass loss vs time, a shallow gradient means the reaction rate
+A Maxwell-Boltzman graph has a shallow gradient if the reaction rate is higher BUT in a graph of mass loss vs time, a shallow gradient means the reaction rate e.g. Worked example 2

 Consider the following Maxwell-Boltzman distribution diagram for a chemical reaction system and answer the questions that follow.